Verbal Memory

 1. 1A word appears on screen

-2. 2You decide: have you SEEN this word before, or is it NEW?
+2. 2You decide: have you SEEN this word before in this session, or is it NEW?

-3. 3Correct answers earn points, incorrect answers cost lives
+3. 3Correct answers earn points, incorrect answers cost one of your 3 lives

-5. 5The test continues until all lives are lost
+5. 5The test continues until all lives are lost, with difficulty increasing as the pool of seen words grows

 Factors That Affect Verbal Memory